zahralaleh/HTML-and-CSS-Coding-Challenge-1/README.md

-# HTML and CSS Fundamentals Exercise
+# HTML and CSS Fundamentals Coding Challenge

-The first page with pure HTML and CSS (exercise)
+The first page with pure HTML and CSS (coding challenge)